 Yes, banking (and every other industry on the planet) has become commoditized.
-The great abundance and interconnectivity that globalization has given us over the last 30 years did come with some strings attached and competition and commoditization are the biggest two.
+The great abundance and interconnectivity that globalization has given us over the last 30 years did come with some strings attached, and competition and commoditization are the biggest two.

-And, if you try to operate in this new commoditized world, where the consumer has infinite choice in banks and easy access to information to compare one bank to another, in the very same way you operated in the pre-globalized world, well…
+And, if you try to operate in this new commoditized world, where the consumer has an infinite choice in banks and easy access to information to compare one bank to another, in the very same way you operated in the pre-globalized world, well…

-So here’s the “lie” that bankers tell…yes the industry is commoditized.
-But you, and your bank, can choose to participate in the commoditized banking industry, or not.
+So here’s the “lie” that bankers tell…yes, the industry is commoditized.
+But you and your bank can choose to participate in the commoditized banking industry, or not.

 And the highest-performing banks know this.
 They’ve eliminated all or virtually all competition within their markets and for their best customers.

-They’ve carved out for themselves a category of ONE, and dominated it.
+They’ve carved out for themselves a category of ONE and dominated it.
 How?

-With deep understanding of what the best A+ credits value (what they’ll pay a premium for) and giving it to them (more specifics on how to figure that out in a moment).
+With a deep understanding of what the best A+ credits value (what they’ll pay a premium for) and giving it to them (more specifics on how to figure that out in a moment).

 Today, we’re left with nothing but bad choices.
 If we want loan growth, we have to buy it with deep discounting.
 If we want fat margins, we’ll have to take on the riskiest customers to get them.
 There aren’t any easy ways to grow, so pick your poison.

 If you’re mired in cut-throat competition in your market, especially if you’ve been kicked in the teeth on every deal, forced to take rates you don’t like, just to “win the business,” I can understand why you might think this IS reality.